 Ensure you have good previous rental references (even if they are from overseas) and enough money for a deposit (typically one month’s rent) and your first month’s rent.

-4. View properties in person
+5. View properties in person

 Try to arrive in Ireland before you plan on starting a long-term rental, and stay in short-term accommodation (I’ve listed a whole bunch at the end of this article) so that you can search for properties without rushing/panicking and get to know the areas.
 You may fall in love with a specific area that you never previously thought of.

-How Much is the Average Rent in Ireland?
+How much is the average rent in Ireland?

 It can be quite expensive to live in Ireland especially if you plan on living in one of the big cities like Dublin or Cork.
-Dublin especially can be extortionate for rent; depending on the area, expect to pay up to €2,000 per month!
+Dublin especially can be extortionate for rent; depending on the area, expect to pay up to €2,300 per month!

-In Cork, on the other hand, the average rent in the city is now €1,882.
+In Cork, on the other hand, the average rent in the city is now around €2,000.
 In Cork county areas, the average rent is now €1,458.
 At the other end of the scale counties like Leitrim, Donegal, Longford and Roscommon are significantly cheaper.

-Best Cities to Rent in Ireland
+Best cities to rent in Ireland

 Below is a list of the most popular counties (that is what states are called here in Ireland) with expats.
 They are popular for various different reasons e.g most of the jobs are located in Dublin or Cork, Dublin has a lot of tech jobs and Cork a lot of Pharmaceutical jobs.
 Whereas counties like Mayo and Donegal are more rural and scenic and offer a more relaxed lifestyle – rent is also cheaper in these counties.